 Some keep a detailed, item-by-item price inventory.
 Others just go by what they consider “normal” among their peers, and at least a few simply wait to see what the production department offers them.

-The only commonality is that kit fees must often be negotiated, so it pays to know your worth.
+The only commonality is that kit fees must often be negotiated between the production and freelancer.

-With that in mind, let’s run down some of the broad strokes of what you might expect kits and kit fees to look like from various departments.
+With that in mind, let’s run down some of the broad strokes of what one might expect kits and kit fees to look like from various departments.

 Camera assistant kit fees are some of the most encountered in the industry.